-- Risks to office facilities and operations: adverse weather events (e.g. localised flooding from high rainfall, extreme heat, extreme cold, high snowfall, high winds) - Risks to office facilities and operations: sea level rise
+- Risks to office facilities and operations: adverse weather events (e.g. localised flooding from high rainfall, extreme heat, extreme cold, high snowfall, high winds) - Risks to office facilities and operations: sea level rise - Risks to employees' ability to commute to the office due to adverse weather events - Risks to employees' ability to work from home due to adverse weather events - Risks to ability to service existing clients as a result of climate-related travel disruption - Risks to the resilience of the firm's technology infrastructure from climate-related impacts

-66 Our primary means of managing the climate risks of our clients' investments is through our fundamental company analysis, which applies across all investment strategies and clients.
-99
+66 Our primary means of managing the climate risks of our clients' investments is through our fundamental company analysis, which applies across all investment strategies and clients ??